What is CASA?

 Mission

-CASA Partners 4NMKIDS recruits, educates, and supports volunteers to advocate for the best interest of vulnerable children in both Sandoval and Valencia Counties.
+CASA Partners 4NMKIDS recruits, educates, and supports volunteers to advocate for the best interest of abused and neglected foster children in both Sandoval and Valencia Counties.

 Vision & Values